MiddleMan5/pulse-browser/README.md

 ### Run (vscode):

-Open the project and press the `F5` key
+Open the project and press the `F5` key to run the `Start Webpack Dev` task

 ### Run (shell):